aakashkh/data-patterns/_posts/tsql/2019-3-09-Functions-And-Aggregations-In-TSQL.md

 Order By
   ProductID
 ```
+This is simple one, and will return ProductName in Upper Case
 ```sql
 Select
   UPPER(Name) as ProductName
 from
   SalesLT.Product
 ```
+This one will return FirstName and Last Name, separated by a space
 ```sql
 Select
   CONCAT(FirstName, ' ', LastName) As FullName
 from
   SalesLT.Customer
 ```
+Multiple substring functions can also be used like LEFT(), which is used to extract the leftmost number of characters by passing the parameter accordingly.
 ```sql
 Select
   Name,